Treatment > Hyperpigmentation Laser Toning

 Laser toning treatments effectively treat skin pigmentation issues such as sunspotsmelasma, wrinkles, acne scars, and many other conditions.

 Most of us are generally aware of the availability of lasers in the market and other light-based technologies used to treat pigmentation.
 These technologies score over other non-invasive skin treatments in efficacy and popularity.
 In fact, using lasers and similar focused light-based treatments to resolve pigmentary disorders also let us avoid outdated, chemical-based “bleaching” creams.
-The new generation devices are convenient and effective for combating sun damaged skin problems such as hyperpigmentation, sunspots, melasma and etc.
+The new generation devices are convenient and effective for combating sun damaged skin problems such as hyperpigmentation, sunspots, melasma, freckles, hori's naevus, solar lentigo (solar lentigines) and other pigmentary conditions.

 a girl with hyperpigmentation problem